Selling Products to Retailers: How to Craft a Killer Trade Story

 Arm yourself with some really simple, straightforward charts which clearly tell the story to the retailer.
 When in doubt, less is more.
 Make your story short and sharp.
 Make it fact-based, not opinion-based.
 Trying too hard to shape an argument or unnaturally bend a story in your favor will be obvious and send your credibility out the window.
 Build an honest story and make sure your delivery is equally authentic.

 Every retailer and every buyer is different.
 Do not build a one-size-fits-all trade story.
 Take the time to tailor it to the buyer.
 This includes both macro and micro levels: You should ensure your trade story is in line with the customer’s retail objectives, but you should also use the retailer’s most current logo and present on a co-branded template.
 In each trade story presentation, make a conscious effort to show the buyer that you’ve designed something designed specifically for them.

-ProQuo AI is an always on Brand Management platform that shows you what people feel and think about your category and how your brand is performing versus the competition, daily, within it.
+ProQuo AI is always-on, showing you what people feel and think about your category and how your brand is performing versus the competition, daily, within it.